Set up customer engagement apps to use SharePoint Online

 If your organization is already using document management with Microsoft Dynamics CRM List Component, you must switch to server-based SharePoint integration.
 More information: Switching from the list component or changing the deployment

 Server-based SharePoint integration uses the entity display name to build the SharePoint library.
 When you upgrade to server-based SharePoint integration, be sure to check that the display names in your document library on SharePoint match the entity display names.
 More information: "Validation Error" when you try to configure server-based SharePoint integration for Microsoft Dynamics CRM Online and SharePoint Online.

 If your organization has not deployed document management, when a System Administrator logs in an alert message will be displayed to enable server-based SharePoint integration.

 If you don't see the alert and have not previously enabled server-based SharePoint integration, clear your browser cache or open customer engagement apps using Internet Explorer with InPrivate browsing to have the alert display again.
 Once you configure server-based integration, the alert will no longer appear.

 In the Power Platform admin center, select an environment.

 Select Settings > Integration > Document management settings, and then select Enable server-based SharePoint integration.

 In the Enable Server-based SharePoint Integration alert select Next.

 Choose Online for where your SharePoint sites are located, and then choose Next.

-If your model-driven apps in Dynamics 365 are not connected to a SharePoint online site, enter the URL (for example https://contoso.sharepoint.com) of your SharePoint site that you will use for auto folder creation, and then choose Next.
+If your customer engagement apps are not connected to a SharePoint online site, enter the URL (for example https://contoso.sharepoint.com) of your SharePoint site that you will use for auto folder creation, and then choose Next.